clhenrick/portfolio/pages/work/bushwick-community-map.md

 <strong>Project Link:</strong> <a href="http://www.bushwickcommunitymap.org" target="_blank">Bushwick Community Map</a>

-The Northwest Bushwick Community Map is meant to be a resource for local community organizations and tenants rights groups to easily access disparate information around land use, housing and urban development for the neighborhood of Bushwick in Brooklyn, NY.
-It is also intended to be a tool to inform NYC residents about what kinds of indicators may be used to predict new urban development and help prevent displacement of residents in their own neighborhoods.
-Recently I had the opportunity to work with the original author of the map and some fellow designers in the MFA DT program at Parsons to improve the map’s design and functionality.
+The Northwest Bushwick Community Map is meant to be a resource for local community organizations and tenants rights groups to easily access disparate information around land use, housing, and urban development for the neighborhood of Bushwick in Brooklyn, NY.
+It is also intended to be a tool to inform NYC residents about what kinds of indicators may be used to predict new urban development and help prevent displacement of longterm residents in their own neighborhoods.<br><br> This project was a collaboration between Michael "Ziggy" Mintz and Brigette Blood of the Northwest Bushwick Community Group and Gabriel Gianordoli, Daniel Mastretta, and Namreta Kumar of MFA DT.

 <strong>Technologies Used:</strong>  - CartoDB.JS  - Odyssey.JS  - Leaflet.JS  - Mapbox.JS  - Underscore.JS  - JQuery